bbartels/K8055Simulator/README.md

 ### Demo

-You can download an already compiled demo project on the releases tab [here](https://github.com/bbartels/K8055Simulator/releases/tag/1.0) and the testing program [here](https://github.com/bbartels/K8055Test/releases/tag/1.0) make sure to put both binaries in the same directory and run the executable, however if you prefer to compile it yourself, follow the instructions below.
+You can download an already compiled demo project on the releases tab [here](https://github.com/bbartels/K8055Simulator/releases/tag/1.0) and the testing program [here](https://github.com/bbartels/K8055Test/releases/tag/1.0) make sure to put both binaries in the same directory and run the executable.

+However if you prefer to compile it yourself, follow the instructions below.

 Type the following in the Visual Studio Commandline (may need to adjust path to nuget cli tool):
 ```cmd